jeroen/slides/index.md

 - RServe (socket)
 - RDCOM (windows, excel)

-However, they have limited success.
+However, they have limited adoption in practice.

 ---